TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Introduction

-On 12 held‑out MG mazes, TRACED achieves a mean solved rate of 66\% after 10k updates, outperforming ACCEL’s 60\% after 20k updates.
-In the extreme maze variants PerfectMaze, TRACED reaches 27\% success on PerfectMazeLarge and 10\% on PerfectMazeXL, representing 35-40\% relative gains over ACCEL with only half the training time.
-In BW, TRACED achieves an 18\% improvement over CENIE while halving the wall‑clock time.
-Ablation studies reveal that the transition‑prediction error term drives rapid complexity ramp‑up, and that Co-Learnability provides additional gains when combined with our regret term.
-Collectively, these results pave a new path toward sample-efficient curriculum design in UED by combining refined regret approximation with explicit modeling of task relationships.
+TRACED surpasses all baselines in mean solved rate across 12 MiniGrid mazes, BipedalWalker, and even the extreme PerfectMaze variants.
+Ablation studies show that the transition-prediction error term accelerates curriculum ramp-up, while Co-Learnability provides additional gains when combined with our regret term.
+An analysis of curriculum evolution indicates that TRACED progressively increases task difficulty from easy to challenging.
+Taken together, these results chart a path toward more sample-efficient UED by coupling refined regret approximation with explicit modeling of task relationships.

 We provide the full implementation of TRACED to facilitate the reproduction of our main results at \url{https://github.com/Cho-Geonwoo/TRACED}.